Common Angular Contact Bearing Preload Definitions

 - Once you have the above, you can back out the applications efffects/loads to reach the optimal static preload.

 This static value is commonly referred to as application preload.

 You can purchase any factory preloaded bearing & use a spring to change the preload.
 This changes the factory preload values (Light, Medium, or Heavy).

 A spring preload has multiple advantages.

-- A spring preload has lower manufacturing costs of mating parts.
-Axial mating surfaces don’t need to be ground to as tight of a tolerance because the spring will make up the few microns difference.
+- The mating parts for a spring preloaded bearing have lower costs because the surfaces don’t need to be ground as tight.
+The spring will make up the few microns of difference needed.

 - A spring allows some flexibility in axial movement.
 This is sometimes desired in certain applications.
-But on the flip side, a spring can be set to act very rigid, almost like a rigid installation with no spring.
+But on the flip side, a spring can be very rigid, almost like a rigid installation with no spring.

 A spring preload strategy has many benefits that support a long successful running application.